MichelleLCK/CytoMAD/README.md

 	return model
 ```

-Overall, the classification networks forms a feedback system with the basic conditional GAN framework for disentangling the batch information from the biological variations of interest, and eventually, achieving batch-free property at both the concise 1D biophysical phenotyping and the endmost reconstructed images.
+Overall, the classification networks form a feedback system with the basic conditional GAN framework for disentangling the batch information from the biological variations of interest, and eventually, achieving batch-free property at both the concise 1D biophysical phenotyping and the endmost reconstructed images.
 ```
-# define the beGAN model
+# define the CytoMAD model
 def define_mapping_gan(g_model, d_model, cell_model, cell_model_CNN, batch_model_CNN, batch_model1, batch_model2, batch_model3, batch_model4, RandomFeaturesList1, RandomFeaturesList2, RandomFeaturesList3, RandomFeaturesList4, image_shape):
 	# make weights in the discriminator not trainable
 	d_model.trainable = False